The Producer's Creative Partnership (PCP) - Malta's premier production service company

 POPULATION

-The total population of the Maltese islands is around 400,000 habitants.
-Malta's habitants alone total approximately 350,000.
+The total population of the Maltese islands is nearly 500,000 habitants including expats.
+Malta's habitants alone total approximately 400,000.
 Comino has only four habitants with the exception of hotel staff and guests.

 RELIGION